Sterling gains as risk sentiment improves | Business

 Sterling gains as risk sentiment improves

-Demand for riskier assets on Tuesday kept sterling close to the two-month high it reached the day before, with investors also hoping that this week's Brexit negotiations will result in a deal.
+Demand for riskier assets on Tuesday kept sterling close to the two-month high it reached the day before, with investors also hoping that this week's Brexit talks will result in a deal.

 News on Monday that AstraZeneca's vaccine for the coronavirus could be around 90% effective boosted sentiment.
 British Prime Minister Boris Johnson said on Monday that he hoped almost all Britons at high risk from COVID would be vaccinated against the disease by Easter.
 England will introduce a new system on Dec.
 15 allowing passengers arriving from high-risk countries to take a COVID-19 test after five days of quarantine and to be released from any further self-isolation if they test negative.